Cool Winter: Colour Analysis Guide

 Eyes

 The eyes will be brighter shades of blue, green, hazel, brown or black.
-Again for a cool winter there is an absence of warm, gold tones here.
+Again for a cool winter, there is an absence of warm, gold tones here.

 Women with Black Hair and High Contrast in Features | True Winter Skin Tone Example in Colour and Black and White